The Two RV Gypsies: Full-Time RVers

 look below for navigational options

-go to the next adventure of the two RV GypsiesAFTER you have seen all three sites above, please continue on to see The two RV Gypsies visit Karen Duquette's cousins in New Milford, Pennsylvania
+go to the next adventure of the two RV GypsiesAFTER you have seen all other sites above, please continue on to see The two RV Gypsies visited Karen Duquette's cousins in New Milford, Pennsylvania